CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas

-In this paper, we focus on autoregressive video generation.
+In this paper, we focus on autoregressive video prediction.
 A video is denoted as $V \in \mathbb{R}^{N \times H \times W \times 3}$, which consists of $N$ frames $[f^{(1)}, f^{(2)}, \ldots, f^{(N)}]$ of height $H$ and width $W$.
-We employ latent generation~\citep{rombach2022high}; however, for simplicity, we retain pixel-level notations.
+We employ latent generation~\cite{rombach2022high}; however, for simplicity, we retain pixel-level notation.
 Autoregressive video generation models the video distribution via the following \textit{temporal} factorization:

 where $f^{(<i)} = \{f^{(1)}, f^{(2)}, \ldots, f^{(i-1)}\}$ denotes all preceding frames.
 Each frame $f^{(i)}$ is further decomposed into a sequence of image tokens in raster order, $f^{(i)} = [x^{(i)}_1, x^{(i)}_2, \ldots, x^{(i)}_n]$.
-In standard autoregressive generation, tokens are generated in raster order token-by-token~\citep{yan2021videogpt, hong2022cogvideo}:
+In standard autoregressive generation~\cite{yan2021videogpt, hong2022cogvideo}, tokens are generated in raster order token-by-token:

 where $x^{(i)}_{<j} = \{x^{(i)}_1, x^{(i)}_2, \ldots, x^{(i)}_{j-1}\}$ denotes the tokens already generated within frame $i$.